du5rte/notebook/JavaScript/08 functions.md

 goToCoffeeShop() // 'Go to coffee shop.'
 ```

-## Multiple Returns
-Multiple returns can be used with `if` statements, only one return can pass.
+Multiple returns can be used with `if` statements, only the first evaluated return passes.

 ```js
 var inbox = ['invoice from dave', 'plane tickets', 'spam'];